 I ran the same numbers for the top 10 holdings in the SPDR S&P Internet ETF (XWEB) and the average EPS rating was 74.

-Following a 3-day Advance, the price is estimated to grow further.
-Considering data from situations where KWEB advanced for three days, in of 264 cases, the price rose further within the following month.
-The odds of a continued upward trend are .
+Following a 3-day decline, the stock is projected to fall further.
+Considering past instances where KWEB declined for three days, the price rose further in of 62 cases within the following month.
+The odds of a continued downward trend are .

 The average fundamental analysis ratings, where 1 is best and 100 is worst, are as follows